michael-jones253/Cocoa-CouchDB-http-tool/README.md

             return (total / count); }”}}}
 </code></pre>

-POST it off to a new design document URI (assuming we want to keep the original map query), or PUT it if we want to edit the original.
+We can POST it off to a new design (CouchDB query) document URI (assuming we want to keep the original map query), or PUT it if we want to edit the original.

-Although the reduce function does not look at the keys, choosing city as the key allows us to feed in a query parameter to the map part of the operation.
-So to run the map-reduce query with a key parameter we do a GET on the following:
+Although the reduce function does not look at the keys, choosing city as the key allows us to feed in a query parameter to the map part of the operation. e.g. to run the map-reduce query with a key parameter to filter on certain keys (cities in this case) we can do a GET on the following:

 <pre><code>
 http://127.0.0.1:5984/hello/_design/redwheels/_view/getwheels?key="Melbourne"